 • Someone to coordinate (read, “own,”) the enrollment process.

 The next three Enrollment articles will focus on these elements – one in September, one in October, and then the remaining three in November.
 If you’d like to receive notification when these articles are published, then consider joining the SchoolAdvancement Group on Facebook to receive a link to each article the day after site publication.
-These will help you develop the systems thinking (ST) necessary to fortify a faith-based school’s financial foundation today!
+These will help you develop the systems thinking (ST) necessary to fortify your faith-based school’s financial foundation!